Peter-Mfitumukiza/submission_reminder_app_Peter-Mfitumukiza/README.md

 - `reminder.sh` - Main reminder script
 - `startup.sh` - Application launcher

 That's it!
-The app is ready to help track assignment submissions.
+If you want to contribute or add your own amazing feature feel free to fork the repo ✌️